Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Evaluation

-We also evaluated the bit error rates when d takes different values.
-Three types of errors may occur in the transmission channel: 1) bit flip, 2) bit insertion, or 3) bit loss \cite{Xiong2020c}.
-This paper uses the Wagner-Fischer algorithm \cite{Navarro2001} to calculate the edit distance between the sender sequence and the receiver sequence to evaluate the bit error rates.
-During the evaluation, the sender continuously sends a 128-bit random sequence, and the first sixteen bits of the random sequence are set to a fixed value for the receiver to identify.
-The 128-bit random sequence is sent at least 90 times to obtain the average bit error rates.
-The top portion of each subgraph in Figure \ref{binarySeq} shows a set of 128-bit random sequence values observed by the receiver, and the bottom portion shows a magnified view for the reception of the first sixteen bits.
+We also evaluated the bit error rates when $d$ takes different values.
+Three types of errors may occur in the transmission channel: 1)~bit flip, 2)~bit insertion, or 3)~bit loss \cite{Xiong2020c}.
+This paper uses the Wagner--Fischer algorithm \cite{Navarro2001} to calculate the edit distance between the sender sequence and the receiver sequence to evaluate the bit error rates.
+During the evaluation, the sender continuously sends a 128-bit random sequence, and the first 16~bits of the random sequence are set to a fixed value for the receiver to identify.
+The 128-bit random sequence is sent at least 90~times to obtain the average bit error rates.
+The upper panel of each subgraph in Figure~\ref{binarySeq} shows a set of 128-bit random sequence values observed by the receiver, and the lower panel shows a magnified view for the reception of the first 16~bits.

-We evaluate $T_r = T_s = \{800,1000,1600,2200,5500,11000\}$.
-Figure \ref{binaryErrorRate} shows the bit error rate of the channels versus the different transmission rates.
-As shown in the figure, when the transmission rates are low, the values of \textit{d} do not affect the bit error rates much, and the increase in d only allows the receiver to observe a more noticeable time difference.
-When the transmission rate increases to 1375 Kbps (i.e., $T_s=1600$ cycles), all bit error rates are still less than 5\%.
-However, as the transmission rate increases further(i.e., $T_s$ decreases), we can see an observable impact on the sender-receiver communication with different d.
-In general, the bit error rate decreases as d increases.
-This is because a greater d makes the channel have stronger anti-interference ability and makes the receiver more clearly distinguish the time difference.
-Moreover, when d=1, the bit error rate is significantly higher than other d cases.
-When d=8, the bit error rate is only 4.5\% at a transmission rate of 2700 Kbps.
+We evaluated $T_r=T_s = \{800$, $1000$, $1600$, $2200$, $5500$, $11\,000\}$, and Figure~\ref{binaryErrorRate} shows the bit error rates of the channels versus the different transmission rates.
+As shown in the figure, when the transmission rates are low, the values of $d$ do not affect the bit error rates much, and the increase in $d$ only allows the receiver to observe a more noticeable time difference.
+When the transmission rate increases to 1375~kbps (i.e., $T_s=1600$~cycles), all bit error rates are still less than 5\%.
+However, as the transmission rate increases further (i.e., $T_s$ decreases), we can see an observable impact on the sender--receiver communication with different $d$ values.
+In general, the bit error rate decreases as $d$ increases.
+This is because a larger $d$ makes the channel have stronger anti-interference ability and allows the receiver to distinguish the time difference more clearly.
+Moreover, when $d=1$, the bit error rate is significantly higher than other $d$ cases.
+When $d=8$, the bit error rate is only 4.5\% at a transmission rate of 2700~kbps.